 In California, eligible individuals may qualify for jail alternatives.
 Penal Code Section 1000 and Penal Code section 1210, commonly known as Proposition 36, can be important alternatives to jail sentences.

-In simple possession cases, Penal Code section 1000, or PC 1000, is an alternative to jail.
+In simple possession cases, Penal Code section 1000, is an alternative to custody.
 PC 1000 is a drug diversion program that can result in the dismissal of a drug case after successful completion in the program.
 If you are PC 1000 eligible, a conviction can be dismissed upon satisfactorily complying with the terms.

 Proposition 36, or Prop 36 is also an alternative to a jail sentence.
 Under Prop 36, the drug conviction does not get dismissed after successful completion of the program, but jail can be avoided.